Create lasting relationships by providing a warm, welcoming environment where people celebrate life's moments.

 In 2014, Elliott and Eva-Michelle Spicer became partners in the business and began the journey to become Spicer Greene Jewelers.
 The couple’s vision included a complete restoration of the historic landmark as well as an experience tailored to the 21 st century shopper.
 Their enthusiasm for jewelry and for the business is contagious.
 In 2016, their vision of Spicer Greene Jewelers became a reality.

-In addition to its award-winning original pieces, Spicer Greene Jewelers carries many popular name brands such as A.Jaffe, Baume & Mercier, Breitling, Forevermark, Kendra Scott, Kirk Kara, Marco Bicego, Mikimoto, Shinola, and William Henry.
+In addition to its award-winning original pieces, Spicer Greene Jewelers carries many popular name brands such as Breitling, Henri Daussi, John Hardy, Lagos, Kendra Scott, Marco Bicego, Mikimoto, Seiko, Shinola, and more.
 The downtown gem is also known for carrying incredible pieces of one of a kind jewelry with rare colored gemstones (such as alexandrite, orange moonstone, black opal, and zircon) mounted in designs ranging from traditional classic to edgy and contemporary.
 Spicer Greene also offers a complete custom design studio and manufacturing center.

 When you see the vast collection of jewelry at Spicer Greene Jewelers, you’ll realize why they have been consistently designated as “Best Jeweler in Western North Carolina” by the Mountain Express.